 Patients most commonly present early in life, but some do not present until childhood or even adulthood.

 Diagnosis of Hirschsprung disease should be made as soon as possible.
-The longer the disease goes untreated, the greater the chance of developing Hirschsprung enterocolitis (toxic megacolon), which may be fulminant and fatal.
+The longer the disease goes untreated, the greater the chance of developing Hirschsprung enterocolitis Hirschsprung Enterocolitis (Toxic Megacolon) Hirschsprung disease is a congenital anomaly consisting of a failure of neuronal colonization (and thus a failure of innervation) of the lower intestine, usually limited to the colon, resulting... read more , a complication that may be fulminant and fatal.
 Most patients can be diagnosed in early infancy.

-Genetic testing is not routine but may be done if evaluation shows manifestations of a genetic syndrome.
+Genetic testing is not routine but may be done if evaluation shows manifestations of a genetic syndrome or in cases of total colonic aganglionosis.

 Treatment of Hirschsprung disease is surgical repair by bringing normally innervated bowel to the anus with preservation of the anal sphincters.
 In the neonate, this had typically been a 2-stage procedure beginning with a colostomy proximal to the aganglionic segment to decompress the colon.
 Then the neonate was allowed to grow before the 2nd stage of the procedure, in which the entire aganglionic portion of the colon was resected and a pull-through procedure was done.
 However, many centers now do a 1-stage procedure in the neonatal period for short-segment disease.
 Results using laparoscopic technique are similar to those of the open method and are associated with shorter hospitalizations, earlier initiation of feeding, and less pain.